emlipoff/practice-repo/flpoly_student.md

-## First Name Last Name
+## Emery Lipoff

-### Term Year
+### FA 2021

 DSBA student at [Florida Polytechnic University](https://www.floridapoly.edu) currently enrolled in:

-- Course 1
+- Analytic Geometry and Calculus 1

-- Course 2
+- Introduction to Data Science

-- Course 3
+- Introduction to Programming Using Python

-- Course 4
+- Cloud Infrastructure and Services

 **Hobbies:**

 I am _passionate about_:

-- Thing 1
+- Music

-- Thing 2
+- Engineering

-- Thing 3 as shown in this website <https://www.floridapoly.edu>
+- Video Games as shown in this website <https://www.floridapoly.edu>

 ***

-> Last modified: YYYY/MM/DD
+> Last modified: 2021/09/02